uanonymous12321/city-council-minutes-summarization-methodology/README.md

 - theme: short standardized theme/title of the segment
 - text: original (de-identified) textual segment from the minutes
 - summary: human-written plain-language summary produced according to the manual

-License
-This dataset and repository are distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-See the included LICENSE file for details.